Fixed Rate Mortgages

 Fixed rate mortgages allow a borrower to know what all future monthly payments will be.
 Because the interest rate is fixed, your payments will not vary when you use a fixed rate mortgage.

 With a fixed rate mortgage, you calculate how long it will take to pay off all the principal and interest, and you arrive at a monthly payment.
-You will pay the same monthly payment though the entire term of the fixed rate mortgage.
-Of course if you sell your home before the end of the term, you can just pay off the balance that you owe.
+You will pay the same monthly payment through the entire term of the fixed rate mortgage.
+Of course, if you sell your home before the end of the term, you can just pay off the balance that you owe.

 Fixed Rate Mortgage Choices

 There are two main types of fixed rate mortgages:

 Other terms (such as 10 or 20 Year Fixed Rate Mortgages) exist but they are not as commonly used.

 Fixed rate mortgages are helpful because they allow you to predict what your housing payments will be in the future.
 No matter what happens with interest rates, your payments won't change if you've used a fixed rate mortgage.
 However, payments can change with other risky mortgages.

 Fixed Rate Mortgage Disadvantages

 With a fixed rate mortgage, you typically have a higher monthly payment than you might have with some of the other mortgage choices.
 That is because the fixed rate mortgage offers you the safety of knowing that your payments will not increase.
 Because lenders don't know what will happen with interest rates over the next 15 to 30 years, they charge you for this luxury.

 Should You Use a Fixed Rate Mortgage?